umccr/docker-who/Readme.md

 The latest tag will be automatically created / updated on pushes to the 'main' branch if the version is the latest version for that package.

+## Selecting specific platforms to build

+By default both `linux/amd64` and `linux/arm64` containers are built, however there may exist a situation where just one is appropriate.
+One can place a `config.yaml` file beside the image with a `platforms` key as a list.

+See [bcl-convert configuration file](https://github.com/umccr/docker-who/blob/main/repositories/bcl-convert/3.7.5/config.yaml) as an example.